Greeny (guitar): History

 Moore used the guitar extensively throughout his career both as a solo artist and in other bands.
-Most notably, he used it on Thin Lizzy's Black Rose: A Rock Legend and his solo single "Parisienne Walkways", which is considered Moore's signature song.
+Most notably, he used it on Thin Lizzy's Black Rose: A Rock Legend and his solo with Phil Lynott on "Parisienne Walkways", which is considered Moore's signature song.
 While he owned the guitar, Moore replaced the jack plate as well as the bottom volume and tone knobs.
 He also replaced the original machine heads with Sperzel tuners.
 In 1995, Moore released Blues for Greeny, a tribute album to Peter Green, on which he used Greeny throughout.
 In 2006, Moore was forced to sell the guitar due to financial troubles.
 He sold it to guitar dealer Phil Winfield for somewhere between $750,000 and $1.2 million.
 It was then put on sale by Winfield for $2 million, after which it was owned by several private collectors.

 In 2014, Metallica guitarist Kirk Hammett purchased Greeny from guitar dealer Richard Henry for "less than $2 million".
-He has since used the guitar extensively in the studio and during live performances.
+Henry was selling the guitar on behalf of the then owner Melvyn Franks, and Franks had consigned the guitar to Henry.
+It had previously been offered to Hammett's bandmate James Hetfield for an "exorbitant amount", but he declined.
+In 2020, Hammett stated he paid less than half a million dollars for the guitar, as Franks was facing financial issues and other problems in the United States and needed a quick sale.
+Hammett has since used Greeny extensively in the studio and during live performances.
 In 2020, he performed with the guitar at a Peter Green tribute concert hosted by Mick Fleetwood at the London Palladium.